MPAS-Dev/compass/docs/developers_guide/quick_start.rst

 Environments with PETSc and Netlib-LAPACK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are working with MPAS-Ocean test cases that need PETSC and
+If you are working with MPAS-Ocean test cases that need PETSc and
-Netlib-LAPACK, you should specify ``--with_petsc --with_netlib_lapack`` to
+Netlib-LAPACK, you should specify ``--with_petsc`` to
 point to Spack environments where these libraries are included.
 Appropriate
 environment variables for pointing to these libraries will be build into the
 resulting load script (see below).